 In the application of the Company's accounting policies, which are described in note 1, the directors are required to make judgements, estimates and assumptions about the carrying amounts of assets and liabilities that are not readily apparent from other sources.
 The estimates and associated assumptions are based on historical experience and other factors that are considered to be relevant.
 Actual results may differ from these estimates.
 The estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognised in the period in which the estimate is revised if the revision affects only that period or in the period of the revision and future periods if the revision affects both current and future periods.

-The directors do not consider there are any critical judgements or sources of estimation requiring disclosure.
+The directors do not consider there are any critical judgements other than going concern which is included in note 1, or sources of estimation requiring disclosure.